 No small business owner I have talked to knows their 401k plan fees or their effective tax rate.
 One of the questions on the Envision Wealth Structural Assessment is “Do you know your effective federal income tax rate?
 I have yet to find anyone who actually knows this answer.

-Most people just take their receipts and other tax related info to their tax preparer and hope for a refund.
+Most people just take their receipts and other tax-related info to their tax preparer and hope for a refund.
 However, this approach does help plan to reduce taxes aka tax planning.
-Small business owners are in a unique situation to leverage your business owner status.
+Small business owners are in a unique situation to leverage their business owner status.

 The drag of 401k plan fees and fiduciary

-Amidst “deflategate” and Presidential primary news you may not have heard about the many high profile class action lawsuits asserting that plan overseers, the fiduciaries, did not properly watch over the fees being paid to their service providers.
-The latest one being Boeing.
+Amidst “Deflategate” and Presidential primary news you may not have heard about the many high-profile class action lawsuits asserting that plan overseers, the fiduciaries, did not properly watch over the fees being paid to their service providers.
+The latest one is Boeing.
 As many of the fees are typically hidden, this requires some investigative work or working with a third party to do the digging.
 I have heard from many conversations Fortune 1000 companies must have highly sophisticated employees that know all of the ins and outs of plan monitoring

 Let me explain.
 Let’s say that you are paying fees of 2% for your plan.
 If you are like the majority of small business plans, those fees are being paid through the investments in the individual participant accounts.
 Let’s assume plan assets of $1,000,000 and an individual account of $500,000.
-Multiplying your $500,000 by 2% means that you are paying $10,000 in to the pot that pays plan expenses.
+Multiplying your $500,000 by 2% means that you are paying $10,000 into the pot that pays plan expenses.
 If your plan has 5 additional participants with a total balance of $500,000 your balance is subsidizing the plan cost for the others.
 Moreover, the 2% fee is dragging down your investment results.
-The SEC, General Accounting Office and Jeff Marzinsky of Millliman reported on the harmful effects of fees.
-Marzinsnky reported his findings in “Hidden costs: Are 401(k) fees taking a bite out of retirement savings?”
+The SEC, General Accounting Office, and Jeff Marzinsky of Milliman reported on the harmful effects of fees.
+Marzinsnky reported his findings in “Hidden Costs: Are 401(k) Fees Taking a Bite Out of Retirement Savings?”
 He calculates “Hidden fees are troublesome because, over a lifetime of contributing $5,000 a year, assuming an annual gross rate of return of 9%, a participant paying an additional fee of just 1% would retire with $1,918,678 rather than $2,448,895, or $530,217 less.
 That 1% difference in fees could wipe out 26% of the employee’s retirement nest egg1.”

 Addressing 401k plan fees for fiduciary and taxes